kaurprabjyot/wdio-assessment/README.md

 **Structure**

-Specs
+- `test/data` - Fixtures for test data
+- `test/pageObject` - PageOjects are defined here
+- `test/specs` - The spec files reside here.
+- `wdio.conf.js` - storing the WebdriverIO settings.
+- `.babelrc` - For writting the  tests using next-generation JavaScript features,i used Babel to compile the test files.

+**Specs**

-  - flashCard-2826229-spec
+  - `flashCard-2826229-spec`
     - Verifying the Scenarios
       - Flash Cards appears
       - Next card is displayed
       - Correct answer is provided
       - Incorrect answer is provided
-  - flashCard-waituntil-spec
+  - `flashCard-waituntil-spec`
      - Verifying the Scenarios where flash card disappers afetr some ms and the next card need to be diaplayed without    pressing any button
-  - wdio.conf.js
-    - storing the WebdriverIO settings.
-  - .babelrc
-    - For writting the  tests using next-generation JavaScript features,i used Babel to compile the test files.

 **Major issues faced**

-Tried to build the asessment in cypress but found the flash cards where showing weired behaviour like sometime they appear and sometime a blank card was getting displayed.
+Tried to build the asessment in cypress but found the flash cards where showing strange behaviour like sometime flash card appear and sometime a blank card was getting displayed.

 **How much to test**